ItzNiusha/quote-vault/README.md

-# FeelingWords
+# Quote-Vault

-FeelingWords is a React app that delivers inspirational quotes based on your mood.
+A React app that delivers inspirational quotes based on your mood.
 Whether you're feeling joyful, sad, or anything in between, get a quote to lift your spirits or reflect on your emotions.

 ## Features